marijnh/Eloquent-JavaScript/06_object.md

 If you used an array to represent the group's members, don't just return the iterator created by calling the `Symbol.iterator` method on the array.
-That would work, but defeats the purpose of this exercise.
+That would work, but it defeats the purpose of this exercise.

 It is okay if your iterator behaves strangely when the group is modified during iteration.